 In 1966, concerned community residents formed the Southern Tier Zoological Society, and for the first time in 1972, an appropriation for zoo maintenance appeared in the City of Binghamton’s budget.
 The society was granted a contract by the City to oversee the operation and maintenance of the zoo in 1977, and has assumed additional responsibilities ever since.
 The zoo was first accredited in 1987, and has received accreditation in 1992, 1997, and 2009 by the Association of Zoos and Aquariums.

 Under the Southern Tier Zoological Society, Ross Park has undergone tremendous changes.
 What was once asphalt, concrete, and steel bars is now winding wooded paths with naturalistic exhibits housing over 100 different species.
 A strong emphasis on conservation education has created an outreach program that serves over 20,000 people in New York and Pennsylvania.

-Jeffrey A. Jaketic (Vice President)
+Jeffrey A. Jaketic (President)

-Scott Fiedler (Treasurer)
+Scott Fiedler (Vice President)

 Andrea Shapley (Treasurer)